emberjs/website/source/blog/2019-03-02-update-on-module-unification-and-octane.md

 3. JavaScript files in Ember use native module syntax anyway, which doesn't go through the MU system, adding to the confusion.
 Having one system in a component's JavaScript and another in its template is not ideal.
-4. When names are so meaningful, it can be frustrating to figure out how to tell MU ignore something that something _isn't_ meaningful.
+4. When file names are so meaningful, it can be frustrating to figure out how to tell MU ignore a file that _isn't_ meaningful.
 Tasks that are trivial in other programming environments, such as grouping related components together, can easily turn into a battle where your build starts erroring because you can't figure out the right incantation of the MU rules.

 ### A Personal Anecdote